oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 Dashboard Outputs
 ![Output](Dashboard.PNG)

-> The working video of the prototype and dashboard is attached in the attachments.”
+> The working video of the prototype and dashboard is attached in the attachments.

 ---